Seattle is the Nation’s #1 Market for STEM Professionals

 "STEM professionals are on the forefront of solving some of today's most complex problems in areas like cybersecurity and manufacturing, and the cities on this list should be commended for creating business and cultural environments that foster the collection of talent and encourage technological advances," said Monica Sagrario, managing director at technology and management consultancy Sila, who also noted that Sila has primary offices in 2 of the top 10 cities—Seattle and Arlington.

-In addition, Sila has several other offices in metro areas ranked high on the STEM list.
-That includes: Denver/Aurora/Lakewood, CO, at #13; Chicago/Naperville/Elgin, IL, at #50; and New Haven/Milford, CT, at #54.
+In addition, Sila has two other offices in metro areas ranked high on the STEM list.
+That includes Chicago/Naperville/Elgin, IL, at #50 and New Haven/Milford, CT, at #54.

 Top STEM metro areas with Sila offices also earned other significant standings in WalletHub's study.